Title 21: Labor

 (D) The information shall not be released unless the requesting agency agrees to reimburse the costs involved for furnishing such information.

-(E) In addition to the requirements of this subdivision, all other requirements with respect to confidentiality of information obtained in the administration of this chapter and the sanctions imposed for improper disclosure of information obtained in the administration of this chapter shall apply to the use of such information by the officers and employees of any food stamp agency or the U.S. Department of Agriculture.
+(E) In addition to the requirements of this subdivision, all other requirements with respect to confidentiality of information obtained in the administration of this chapter and the sanctions imposed for improper disclosure of information obtained in the administration of this chapter shall apply to the use of such information by the officers and employees of any state agency or the U.S. Department of Agriculture.

 (4)(A)(i) The Department of Labor shall disclose, upon request, to officers or employees of any State or local agency charged with administering AFDC, any wage information with respect to an identified individual which is contained in its records, which is necessary for the purpose of determining an individual's eligibility for aid or services or the amount of such aid or services to needy families with children.